gwas-ai/gwas-music/README.md

 ## Provide you my last ~5,000 likes on YouTube

-## Provide you my subscriptions on YouTube
+## Provide you my Subscriptions on YouTube

 ## Provide you a list of my chatgpt.com conversations that contain the term 'music'